lueasf/AttacksDetector/README.md

     - Model training (DT, SVM, ANN)
     - Model evaluation and selection
 * Export trained model.
-* Deploy trained model in GCP with Docker and a Flask API.
+* Deploy trained model in GCP with Docker and an API using Flask and FastAPI.

 ## Attacks